Shopping on Social Media: How to avoid being ripped off

 How is this legal?

 In short, it’s not.
-But herein lies the problem.
-Many of these sellers are based abroad and though their adverts look professional, they’re actually cheap and easy to fake.
+The problem is that many of these sellers are based abroad and though their adverts look professional, they’re actually cheap and easy to fake.

-These people are con-artists.
-They vanish and reappear in other guises faster than you can blink.
+Sellers like this are con-artists who can vanish and reappear in other guises faster than you can blink.
 Astoundingly, some of these retailers are semi-official and brazenly respond to emails.

 How can I avoid being ripped off?

-Here are a few tips to help you avoid being bamboozled by dodgy online sellers.
+There are a number of things you can do to help you avoid being bamboozled by dodgy online sellers.

 • If you see an advert for goods that are too good to be true at that price, they probably are.